chartjs/Chart.js/docs/developers/publishing.md

 ## ESM

-If you are utilizing ESM, you probably still want to publish an UMD bundle of your extension.
+If you are utilizing ESM, you probably still want to publish a UMD bundle of your extension.
 Because Chart.js v3 is tree shakeable, the interface is a bit different.
 UMD package's global `Chart` includes everything, while ESM package exports all the things separately.
 Fortunately, most of the exports can be mapped automatically by the bundlers.